Internship and establishment of the official

 FPT

-The internship is a probationary period, i.e. a probationary period, the purpose of which is to enable the employer’s administration to ensure that you demonstrate professional capacity to perform the duties corresponding to your grade.
+The internship is a probationary period, i.e. a probationary period, the purpose of which is to enable the employer administration to ensure that you demonstrate professional abilities to perform the duties corresponding to your grade.

-According to the body in which you are appointed as a public servant trainee, the probationary period may include a period of compulsory training.
+According to the body in which you are appointed as a public servant trainee, the probationary period may include a period of mandatory training.

 At the end of the probationary period, you are eligible to become a permanent civil servant.

-You are appointed as a probationary public servant when you are recruited into the territorial public service as a result of contest or a procedure for recruitment without competition.
+You are appointed as a public servant trainee when you are recruited into the territorial public service as a result of contest or a procedure for recruitment without competition.

-You may also be appointed as a probationary official in career when you change employment framework as a result of a competition or internal promotion.
+You may also be appointed as a probationary official in the course of a career when you change employment framework as a result of a competition or internal promotion.

 The special status of an official may provide for a probationary period to be waived for an official already in possession of at least 2 years of actual public service in a post of the same nature.